danielshaya/reactivejournal/README.md

 This example demonstrates how to use RxRecorder in a unit test.
 The journal file we created in the previous examples is used as input to test the `BytesToWordsProcessor`.
-The results of `BytesToWordsProcessor` are fed into `RxValidator` which compares the output to the output which was recorded in the journal reporting any differences.
+The results of `BytesToWordsProcessor` are fed into `ReactiveValidator` which compares the output to the output which was recorded in the journal reporting any differences.